 Located within Nottingham’s burgeoning Creative Quarter, Surface Gallery’s three-story building welcomes visitors and exhibitors to its two gallery spaces, nine artist studios and open plan office area.

 Surface Gallery was founded in 1999 by a group of Nottingham Trent University graduates under the name of Turtle Arts.
 The independent art gallery was housed in the NVAC building on Mansfield Road, Nottingham.

 In September 2002 Turtle Arts changed its name to Surface Gallery and in November 2008, Surface Gallery moved to its new and current location on Southwell Road in Nottingham’s Creative Quarter.

 This is the main exhibition space, and is situated on the ground floor.
 It is the space that everyone walks through our front door into.
-It has a grey painted floor, and white painted walls.
-The ceiling is four meters high.
-It features a lighting rig to professionally illuminate artworks, and has plug sockets installed so as to power equipment anywhere in the space.
-There is one large window at the front of the gallery, which is at street level.
+It has a grey painted floor, white painted wall and a high ceiling with a lighting rig.

-This is the secondary exhibition space, and is on our top floor.
-It has sash windows at both ends of the space, as well as a large skylight in the center.
+This is the secondary exhibition space, and is on our top floor with a large skylight in the center. and white walls.
 It is slightly larger than the Gallery Space, though the ceiling is lower.
-The walls have been painted white.

 This is our alternative art space in the first floor bathroom.
 It is most often used as an exhibition space by our resident studio artists.

 The alleyway to the rear of Surface Gallery is home to our large street art mural, which is painted for our annual Street Art Festival in the summer.